Sage/carbon-factory/docs/first-time-installation.md

 * Open http://localhost:8000 in your web browser to view your application.

-* Your application is now setup and waiting for you to define some views and components, why not try setting up an application using our [basic example](https://github.com/Sage/carbon/blob/master/docs/guides/a-basic-example.md)?
+* Your application is now setup, why not try setting up an application using Flux following our [basic example](https://github.com/Sage/carbon/blob/master/docs/guides/a-basic-example.md)?